 Amsterdam Weekend Away Ideas

-As is the case with most big capital cities that I have found, they are great for weekends away and are packed with a vast variety of places to go sightseeing, shopping and generally looking around.
+As is the case with most big capital cities that I have found, they are great for weekends away and are packed with a vast variety of places to go sightseeing, shopping, and generally looking around.
 Amsterdam is not that different.
-The city contains dozens of places to go that are going to be great fun for you and whoever you’re going there with.
-There are places for seeing slightly strange things that you wouldn’t necessarily see at home, to important historical sites and institutions that I found hugely interesting.
+The city contains dozens of places to go that are going to be great fun for you and whoever you’re going therewith.
+There are places for seeing slightly strange things that you wouldn’t necessarily see at home to important historical sites and institutions that I found hugely interesting.

 Anne Frank’s House

-One of the most famous places to visit, possibly in all Europe is Anne Frank’s house.
-I heard for years how it’s a must visit, and it indeed wasn’t disappointing.
+One of the most famous places to visit, possibly in all of Europe is Anne Frank’s house.
+I heard for years how it’s a must-visit, and it indeed wasn’t disappointing.
 You get to learn so much about her life and the lives of those she lived therewith.
 There is also a tremendous amount of information to learn about the events of World War 2 in general.
 You can also easily find very informative tour guides who are massively knowledgeable about the contents of the museum.
-I think € 9 ticket per adult (18+) for the tour is very reasonable as it gets you to go and look round one of the most important and iconic landmarks in modern European history.
+I think a 9 € ticket per adult (18+) for the tour is very reasonable as it gets you to go and look round one of the most important and iconic landmarks in modern European history.
 Click here for more info related to admission prices.

 Amsterdam Canal Cruises

 If you have time during a long weekend in Amsterdam, I would highly recommend finding a canal cruise to go on.
 The city’s waterways are beautiful and offer a very comprehensive look at the city from all possible angles.
 You get to observe so many different aspects of Amsterdam’s history and culture.
 Amsterdam Canal Cruise is extremely interesting and varied compared to a lot of other cities.
 They’re the perfect place to have a relaxing trip around the town and allow you to fully appreciate its beauty.